Security-Onion-Solutions/securityonion-docs/analyst-vm.rst

  sudo ~/securityonion/setup/so-analyst

 To connect from the Analyst VM to your manager node, you will need to run :ref:`so-allow` on the manager node and choose the ``analyst`` option to allow the traffic through the host-based :ref:`firewall`.

+Note that networking may need to be manually configured prior to running the so-analyst script.